Paul Y. Anderson: Washington

 In 1932, Anderson recommended that Marguerite Young take a job with the New York World-Telegram, which she did.
 (The following year, she left for The Daily Worker, after which she introduced Soviet spy Hede Massing to American diplomat Noel Field.)

 When the demands of his occupation pressed heavily upon him, Anderson began to drink heavily.
 His attempts and those of the Post Dispatch to help him curb his drinking were ultimately unsuccessful.
 He was hospitalized at Johns Hopkins in 1933 and 1934.
-He received a get-well letter from then President Franklin D. Roosevelt on October 9, 1933.
-A March 7, 1934 column in The Nation entitled "Amenities from a hospital pallet" was written for Anderson.
+On October 9, 1933, he received a get-well letter from then-President Franklin D. Roosevelt.
+A column in The Nation entitled "Amenities from a hospital pallet" was written for Anderson on March 7, 1934.
 In 1936, he divorced his second wife.